will-molloy/auto-handbrake-encoding/README.md

 #### Why?

-- Nvidia ShadowPlay records video with a variable/peak frame rate (VFR), leading to audio sync issues
+- Nvidia ShadowPlay records video with a variable/peak frame rate (PFR), leading to audio sync issues in video editing software
-- Also, the videos may have a larger than necessary file size

 #### How?

-1. Recursively scans directory for any `.mp4` files that haven't already been encoded
+1. Recursively scans input directory for any `.mp4` files that haven't already been encoded
 2. Encodes `.mp4` files with a Constant Frame Rate (CFR) preset at 60 FPS
     - Encoded files are named with the suffix ` - CFR 60 FPS.mp4`
-    - [The preset](nvidia-shadowplay/src/main/resources/presets/cfr-60fps.json) is based on HandBrake's YouTube 4k60 preset (H.264), with 2 changes: constant framerate and no resolution limit
+    - [The encoding preset](nvidia-shadowplay/src/main/resources/presets/custom-production-lossless-cfr-60fps.json) is based on HandBrake's Production preset (H.264), with 2 changes: FPS set to 60 and CRF set to 0 (lossless)
-      - It seems to limit the bitrate at about 40-50Mbps, depending on the source
-3. (optional) Deletes original videos
+      - It works with any video resolution
+      - It creates quite a large file afterwards, but it's ideal for high quality video editing
+      - I recommend deleting the encoded file after using it, and retaining the original archived file
+3. Archives original videos, by renaming them with the suffix ` - Archived.mp4`
+    - They won't be detected by the program again, if you want to encode again, remove this suffix first
 4. (optional) Shuts computer down after encoding

 #### Usage: